percona/pxc-docs/docs/security/encrypt-traffic.md

 files and places them in data directory.
 These auto-generated files are suitable for automatic SSL configuration, but *you should use the same key and certificate files on all nodes*.
-Also you can override auto-generated files with manually created ones, as covered in [Generating Keys and Certificates Manually](#generating-keys-and-certificates-manually).
+Also you can override auto-generated files with manually created ones, as covered in [Generate keys and certificates manually](#generate-keys-and-certificates-manually).

 The necessary key and certificate files are first searched at the `ssl-ca`, `ssl-cert`, and `ssl-key` options under `[mysqld]`.
 If these options are